- Chart

 Overview

-The SP Funds S&P 500 Sharia Industry Exclusions ETF (SPUS) seeks to track the performance of the S&P 500 Shariah Industry Exclusions Index.
-It aims to provide investment results that correspond generally to the price and yield performance of the index, which screens companies in the S&P 500 based on Shariah compliance standards, excluding businesses involved in certain industries such as alcohol, tobacco, gambling, pork-related products, conventional financial services, and defense.
+The SP Funds S&P 500 Sharia Industry Exclusions ETF (SPUS) aims to provide investment results that correspond to the performance of the S&P 500 Sharia Industry Exclusions Index.
+It focuses on U.S. large-cap equities that comply with Sharia investment principles, excluding companies involved in industries such as alcohol, tobacco, pork, conventional financial services, and defense.
+The ETF employs a passive investment strategy, seeking to replicate the holdings of its underlying index.

 Reputation and Reliability